Supporting Nature-Positive Livelihoods

 More than a third of humanity directly depends on nature for their livelihoods—including through fishing, farming and forestry.
 This is especially true for coastal communities across the Indo-Pacific, where the disproportionate impacts of climate change are being felt.

-This, in turn, is placing critical ecosystems and rural livelihoods under strain, making it increasingly difficult for people to meet their needs and aspirations.
+This in turn is placing critical ecosystems and rural livelihoods under strain, making it increasingly difficult for people to meet their needs and aspirations.
 In order to restore biodiversity and ecological processes and support sustainable livelihoods, we must centre on the relationships between people and nature.
-This is where nature-based solutions (NbS) and nature-positive livelihoods can offer a possile way forward.
+This is where nature-based solutions (NbS) and nature-positive livelihoods can offer a possible way forward.

 Livelihoods and nature are intertwined

 Nature-based solutions protect, restore, and sustainably manage ecosystems such as forests, mangroves, reefs and freshwater.
-These actions not only help to reduce emissions but also one of the most cost-effective ways to build resilience to the devastating impacts of climate change.
+These actions sequester carbon and are also one of the most cost-effective ways to build resilience to the devastating impacts of climate change.

-Nature-based solutions must start with people and an understanding local livelihood strategies— as opposed to purely livelihoods activities or income generation.
-This requires a holistic understanding of the realities of people lives, their assets, capabilities, and the forces that shape opportunities or creates barriers surrounding local livelihoods and the strategies people employ to navigate these.
+This is why nature-based solutions must start with people and an understanding of local livelihood strategies— as opposed to purely livelihoods activities or income generation.
+This requires a holistic focus on the realities of people lives, their assets, capabilities, and the forces that shape opportunities or creates barriers surrounding local livelihoods and the strategies people employ to navigate these.

 Nature-positive livelihoods